 Each year, more than 1.2 million Americans are diagnosed with skin cancer.
 While skin cancer is not always life threatening, it can progress if left untreated.
-DermSurgery offers the most advanced treatment for skin cancer – Mohs micrographic surgery.
+DermSurgery offers the most advanced treatment for skin cancer – Mohs micrographic skin cancer surgery.
 This procedure offers the greatest potential for cure while minimizing the cosmetic impact on the patient.

 Mohs surgery is very effective for skin cancers that:

-- Are located in cosmetically sensitive areas, or areas that are essential to functioning – such as skin around the ears, nose, lips, and the scalp
+- are located in cosmetically sensitive areas, or areas that are essential to functioning – such as skin around the ears, nose, lips, and the scalp;

-- Have been previously treated (recurrent)
+- have been previously treated (recurrent);

-- Are large and difficult to treat
+- are large and difficult to treat

 Our goal at DermSurgery is to ensure your total comfort and understanding of any surgery, so following is a detailed outline of this procedure: